What are Air Plants

 Option b: mist plant soaking wet

 2. Place the plant upside down to allow all the water to drain.
-This is important as water is easily trapped in the centre when left upright and can result in rotting.
+This is important as water is easily trapped in the center when left upright and can result in rotting.

 3. Once completely dry, return the plant to its holder or display position.